Sexy Sadie: Composition

 Lennon originally wanted to title the song "Maharishi", but changed the title to "Sexy Sadie" at George Harrison's request.
 Lennon was disillusioned after Maharishi Mahesh Yogi had allegedly made a sexual advance on Mia Farrow, who was attending a course the Maharishi was teaching at his ashram in Rishikesh, India.
 Harrison, Paul McCartney, and Cynthia Lennon later said that they thought the story, which had come from Alexis Mardas, also known as "Magic Alex", had been fabricated.
+Mia Farrow confirmed later, during the #MeToo movement, that she was sexually harassed by the Maharishi, saying, “[s]uddenly I became aware of two surprisingly male, hairy arms going around me.”

 Lennon once said of the song: "That was inspired by Maharishi.
 I wrote it when we had our bags packed and were leaving.
 It was the last piece I wrote before I left India.
 I just called him 'Sexy Sadie' instead of (sings) 'Maharishi what have you done, you made a fool...'
 I was just using the situation to write a song, rather calculatingly but also to express what I felt.
 I was leaving the Maharishi with a bad taste.
 You know, it seems that my partings are always not as nice as I'd like them to be."
 He told Rolling Stone that when the Maharishi asked why he was leaving, he replied, "Well, if you're so cosmic, you'll know why."

 After returning from India, Lennon scratched the lyrics into a piece of wood, with the original title "Maharishi".
 According to Harrison's account in the director's cut of the Beatles Anthology (1995) documentary, the recorded version changed only after Harrison insisted that if the song was used its name must be changed and persuaded Lennon to retitle it "Sexy Sadie".
 Derek Taylor remembered Lennon's scratching the wood in the Apple offices.
-The wood ended up in Maureen Starkey's possession and was ultimately sold to a Beatles collector.

 According to Mark Lewisohn's The Complete Beatles Recording Sessions (1988), an early outtake of "Sexy Sadie" features Lennon demonstrating the song's original working lyrics to the rest of the band: "Maharishi, you little twat/Who the fuck do you think you are?/Who the fuck do you think you are?/Oh, you cunt."

 The song's instrumental fadeout was originally 39 seconds longer and featured a breakdown based around the middle eight.
 This was edited out before mixing.